Both are crazy popular. They’re also crazy expensive. And crazy unavailable, with lead times of many weeks, even months.

 Aceple uses a mix of 2700K and 6000K white with 660 nm red.
 The most common mix used 3000K and 5000K.
 In the end, the difference between that and this one is not huge.

 As you can see, it has peaks in the red and blue and yellow/orange wavelengths, with good amounts of light in every other wavelength as well.
 This is a great spectrum for any stage of growth and it is especially effective for blooming.
+It is far better than an all red or blue LED grow light.

 Another big advantage of this type of design is a great heat distribution.
 Since the individual bars are separated by blank space, air can easily flow between them and aid in cooling.
 What’s more, the small diodes don’t generate as much heat to begin with as the larger diodes on standard LED grow lights.